MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-24-compatibility-tests-for-ios-11.md

 #### Known Issues
 * JSONStrore feature to "add data to collection" does not work as expected when device is upgraded from iOS 10 to iOS 11.
-* Access disable option does not navigate to the newly upgraded url on MobileFirst_Foundation 7.1 We will continue to investigate these issue.
+* Access disable option does not navigate to the newly upgraded url on MobileFirst_Foundation 7.1 These issues are under investigation.

-We have also planned iOS11 compatibility tests for following
+iOS11 compatibility tests are planned for following:
 * Live Update SDK
 * Application Center
 * Mobile Foundation WatchOS framework with WatchOS4